Building trust and driving impact: Redefining investor relations in South East Asia

 May-August: Online survey

 IR Impact has been building investment community databases over the past 35 years.
 As part of the updating process, listed companies are contacted every year for details of the professionals who currently cover their stock.
-IR Magazine then conducts an electronic survey of buy-side and sell-side analysts and portfolio managers.
+IR Impact then conducts an electronic survey of buy-side and sell-side analysts and portfolio managers.
 Each survey respondent is asked to nominate and rank up to five companies in a host of different research categories, from best IRO to best reporting.

 September-October: Results analysis & shortlists announced